mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 Work Summary
 ============

-The following list summarizes the various products we have (so far) delivered as part of the CZI funding (code, papers, documentation):
+The following list summarizes the various products we have delivered as part of the CZI funding (code, papers, documentation):

 - Pull requests to SymPy: